bharat-kadchha/Core-And-Advance-Java-Practicals/spring-framework/README.md

   1. if you are using **MyEclipse** as an IDE then add **spring capabilities** to your java project follow the below step.
      - First create *java project*.
      - Right click on *project* -> *goto MyEclipse* option -> *add Spring capabilities*.
-  2. download the spring library and add to the Build path.
+  2. download the spring library and add it to the Build path.
      - First download `Spring 2.5 od 2.5+` : [download](https://spring.io/blog/2007/11/19/spring-framework-2-5-released)
      - Right click on *project* -> goto *Build Path* -> *add JARS*
    - here, in these projects, I have used `java-8`. so you have to use the `java-8` or `java-8+` version of JDK.and also used  `Spring 2.5 Core Libraries`. so you have to use the same or updated version of spring.